Man accused in murder of local doctor fit for trial

 It was said in court that the forensic evaluation was completed.

-Khozhiev, mixed martial arts fighter, has since pleaded not guilty by reason of mental illness or defect to aggravated murder along with a special allegation of possession or use of a deadly weapon in the commission of a felony.
+Khozhiev, mixed martial arts fighter, had pleaded not guilty by reason of mental illness or defect to aggravated murder along with a special allegation of possession or use of a deadly weapon in the commission of a felony.

 Defense attorney Annie Gayle asked the court that a second evaluation be performed.